 For example, sanctions breaches in the UK can now be resolved by a deferred prosecution agreement (DPA), where a company escapes criminal prosecution providing it meets certain conditions.
-But DPAs are not commonplace.
-They require careful, shrewd negotiation.
+But DPAs are not commonplace and are only available to companies – not individuals.
+They require careful, shrewd negotiation with either the Serious Fraud Office or Crown Prosecution Service, who are the designated prosecutors for the purposes of DPAs in the UK.
 Our experience in such crucial negotiations is unrivalled.

 Sanctions imposed by the United Nations (UN) are the result of UN Security Council Resolutions.
 These place an obligation on nations to introduce their own legislation to comply with that Resolution.
 It is the nations that have the responsibility to comply with UN Security Council Resolutions rather than companies or individuals.